 Catch more details about Dave Adam’s current adventure as both he and his pound puppy are blogging.

 Editors’ Note: One of the reasons, I travel is for myself, another is to inspire other people.
 I don’t think I can directly influence anyone, but when it happens it’s very fulfilling.
 Dave emailed me long before his trip.
 This is what he had to say; it also shows how a journey can grow and evolve over time.
-Needless to say, if this journey was forwards or backwards on bicycle it is worth of “argonaut” status.
+Needless to say, if this journey was forwards or backwards on a bicycle it is worthy of “argonaut” status.

 We met in Delafield a few years ago when you signed a copy of your book for me and I count you as an inspiration in getting me to take a cross-country bike ride.
 I’m planning on going next Sept/Oct and am contemplating doing it as a fundraiser for The Fisher Center for Alzheimers Research in honor of my father who succumbed to the disease almost two years ago.
-I was thinking of trying to bike in a reverse pedal mode the whole way (so it would be something different and not the same ol’ cross-country trip and so I could say I backpeddled across the US), but am having a hard time getting a reverse/retro pedal bike setup together…and I’m not certain it would work well to cross the continental divide loaded up.
+I was thinking of trying to bike in a reverse pedal mode the whole way (so it would be something different and not the same ol’ cross-country trip and so I could say I back-peddled across the US), but am having a hard time getting a reverse/retro pedal bike setup together…and I’m not certain it would work well to cross the continental divide loaded up.
 Would even a normal bike ride be worthy of an Argonaut designation?
 If not, no worries.
 Best wishes, Dave.